-Figure 7: Annotated edges of the edge cover of Figure 5
+Figure 5: Annotated edges of the edge cover of Figure 3

-For the above example MH-DIFF produces a minimum-cost edit script, but it may sometimes not find one with globally minimum cost.
-In Section 6 we evaluate how often this happens and we briefly discuss how one could perform additional searching in the neighborhood of the script found by MH-DIFF .
+For the above example MH-DIFF produces a minimumcost edit script, but it may sometimes not find one with globally minimum cost.
+In Section 6 we evaluate how often this happens and we briefly discuss how one could perform additional searching in the neighborhood of the script found by MH-DIFF.

 This concludes the overview of MH-DIFF.
-To summarize, the process consists of constructing an induced graph from the input trees, pruning the induced graph, finding a minimum-cost edge cover of the pruned induced graph, annotating this edge cover to generate edit operations, and finally, ordering these edit operations to obtain an edit script.
+To summarize, the process consists of constructing an induced graph from the input trees, pruning the induced graph, finding a minimum-cost edge cover of the pruned induced graph, and finally, using this edge cover to obtain an edit script.
 In the following sections, we describe these phases in detail.
 For ease of presentation, we present these phases in a different order than the order in which they are performed.
 In particular, in Section 4, we begin by formally defining the correspondence between and edit script and an edge cover of the induced graph.
 In that section, we also describe the method for generating an edit script from an edge cover of the induced graph.
 In Section 5, we describe how the cost of an edit script is distributed over the edges of the corresponding edge cover of the induced graph.
 In that section, we also describe how this cost function is approximated by deriving upper and lower bounds on the cost of an edge of the induced graph, and how these bounds are used to prune the induced graph.
 Since finding a minimum-cost edge cover for a bipartite graph with fixed edge costs is a problem that has been previously studied in the literature [PS82, Law76], we do not present the details in this paper.